mksipe/Shell-Script-Lib/README.md

  2 `cd System-Services`

  3 `chmod 755 INITIALIZE.sh` (chmod option is optional 755 is everyone can execute read and write so is not recommended.
-For you to use do `chmod 400 INITIALIZE.sh`)
+For you to use do `chmod 600 INITIALIZE.sh`)

  4 `./INITIALIZE.sh`

- 5 `cd /home`

- 6 `. /.bashrc`

 ### Maintenance